activeprospect/testlead/README.md

 ### -d - define data to not fake

 The data sent for the _fields_ listed at the end of the command string (or the default field set, if none listed) is random, fake data.
 Use the `-d` option to include set, non-fake data in your test lead.
-For example, if your flow has a filter to reject juveniles and anyone outside of Texas, you could force those values with `-d "age=19&state=TX&foo=bar bip bap"` (note that if you provide more than value, or a value with spaces, you'll need to quote the value or escape those characters).
+For example, if your flow has a filter to reject juveniles and anyone outside of Texas, you could force those values with `-d "age=19&state=TX&foo=bar bip bap"` (note that if you provide more than one value, or a value with spaces, you'll need to quote the value or escape those characters).

 ### -o & -b - open leads in your browser

 Specify this flag to open the posted lead's detail in LeadConduit in your default browser (or in the browser you specify with `-b`).

+### -v - verbose

+Output verbose details about the request (URL and body) and response (status, body, headers, and err).

 ### -p - set probability to randomize repeated runs